ryanorlando/DH151-Project/Assignment2/storyboard.md

 Ryan - These ideas present the essentials of what our project will need to successully present our data and findings.

+Ainsleigh - Sebastien pulled together the most necessary aspects of a successful site, focusing mainly on our central visualization.

 ### Ainsleigh:
 <p align="center">
 <img src = "https://github.com/ryanorlando/DH151-Project/blob/33a6ee928a2b10b7264e9d390dd3aaf1d9ece3df/Assignment2/UX%20Design%20Images/Ainsleigh-CrazyEights.png" width = "600">